huntergps/handbook-docs/Fuse/05 - Triggers and Animators.md

 Triggers can contain actions too, which are one-off events that fire at a particular point in the trigger's timeline.

-Note that actions, contrary to @(animators) are not reversible.
+Note that actions, contrary to @(animator:animators) are not reversible.
 This means it is not neccessarily possible to return to the @(rest state) if the trigger is reversed.

 ### $(Action.Delay:Delay)